cilcoberlin/wp-class-blogs/README.md

 Disable Comments
 ----------------
-Provides an admin option to disable commenting on all blogs used by this class.
+Provides an admin option to disable commenting on current and future posts.

 Gravatar Signup
 ---------------
-Adds a link for the user to sign up for a gravatar to each account activation email sent out.
+Adds a link for the student to sign up for a gravatar to each account activation email sent out.

 New User Configuration
 ----------------------